haraldwer/GDExtensionTemplate/README.md

  * The ``.sln`` and ``.vcxproj`` is based on the generated result of running ``scons platform=windows vsproj=yes`` in the godot engine repository.
  * NMake .sln requires an exe path without parameters.
 The ``ProjectLauncher`` project is a workaround for this.
  * I have not yet tested multiple GDExtension projects in the same solution.
- * This has only been tested using Rider 2023.2.